-Neary’s lecture was followed by a panel discussion featuring staff and partners of Play Like a Champion.
-Clark Power, founding director of Play Like a Champion and professor of psychology and education in Notre Dame’s Program of Liberal Studies, pointed out that Bishop Sheil was well ahead of the professional psychologists of his time, in that he rejected seeing troubled children as “broken” and instead focused on a positive vision of forming youth.
-He was also bold, chiding his fellow clergy for being too “prudent” and avoiding teaching on the brotherhood of man and the love of God for the poor.
+Neary’s lecture was followed by a panel discussion featuring staff and partners of PLACT.
+Clark Power, founding director of PLACT and professor of psychology and education in Notre Dame’s Program of Liberal Studies, pointed out that Bishop Sheil was well ahead of the professional psychologists of his time, in that he rejected seeing troubled children as “broken” and instead focused on a positive vision of forming youth.
+He was also bold, chiding his fellow clergy for being too “prudent” in avoiding Catholic teachings that would appear impolitic, namely, those on the brotherhood of man and the love of God for the poor.
 Power argued that Sheil’s vision of sports as an opportunity for moral, religious, and civic education remains relevant today, but was concerned that youth sports often exclude children in poorer neighborhoods.
 He expressed hope that Sheil’s example would impel Catholic youth sports to challenge, rather than reflect, ongoing residential and educational segregation.

-Kristin Sheehan, program director at Play Like a Champion, praised Neary’s book as an opportunity for many contemporary CYO and other Catholic athletic directors to learn some of the history behind their programs.
-Like Power, she encouraged today’s CYOs to pay more attention to underserved children, which might require coordination at the diocesan level to promote opportunities across parish boundaries.
-Quoting Gregg Popovich, coach of the San Antonio Spurs, she pointed out that lack of access to facilities, equipment, and travel teams hits minority and poor children especially hard, and spoke about Play Like a Champion’s effort to take Pope Francis’ advice and use sports as a way of promoting peace.
-She cited his general audience that had taken place earlier in the week, when Francis issued a widely reported appeal “not to build walls but bridges.”
+Kristin Sheehan, program director at PLACT, praised Neary’s book as an opportunity for many contemporary CYO and other Catholic athletic directors to learn some of the history behind their programs.
+Like Power, she encouraged today’s CYOs to paymore attention to underserved children, which might require coordination at the diocesan level to promote opportunities across parish boundaries.
+Quoting Gregg Popovich, coach of the San Antonio Spurs, she pointed out that lack of access to facilities, equipment, and travel teams is especially detrimental to minority and poor children.
+She also spoke about PLACT’s effort to take Pope Francis’ advice and use sports as a way of promoting peace, citing his most recent general audience, in which Francis issued a widely reported appeal “not to build walls but bridges.”

 Mary Ann King and Dobie Moser, both from CYO Athletics for Catholic Charities in the Diocese of Cleveland, concluded the panel by speaking about the structural challenges facing youth sports.
 Borrowing from Paul Farmer’s approach to global health care delivery, Moser said that successful programs have “space, staff, stuff, and systems,” and therefore require financial resources.
 King pointed out that today more than 46 million Americans live in poverty, 20 percent of whom are children.
 Only 15 percent of children living in homes below the poverty line play youth sports, due partly to lack of equipment and the absence of local teams.
 The Diocese of Cleveland has established a centralized fund to help pay for equipment, but Moser and King both argued that Catholics need to pay more attention to this kind of issue, especially in an era of shrinking funding for public school sports and afterschool programs.
 Moser said that Bishop Sheil’s “prophetic vision that all of the children”—not just the Catholics—“belong to us … needs to be the future of the CYO.”
 Otherwise, he said, “the CYO will provide more and more resources to a primarily white, affluent suburban population.”
 Instead, he argued, those involved in Catholic youth sports today should use Sheil’s example, as recovered in Neary’s Crossing Parish Boundaries, as an impetus to refocus on children who don’t already enjoy access to recreational programs.